-If students turn their written assignments in on the bCourses site for your course, you have access to the Turnitin originality check, which compares student submissions with corpora of existing papers and publications (see "Web-Based Detection Software" below).
+If students submit their written assignment on the bCourses site for your course, you have access to the Turnitin Originality Check, which compares student submissions with corpora of existing papers and publications (see "Web-Based Detection Software" below).

 If submissions are not through bCourses, plagiarism can still be easy to detect in many instances.
 Here are some common clues: